Screen Shot 2019-05-17 at 11

 The letter of commitment must be from a key community partner, preferably the person who will supervise your work.
 This letter should outline the project idea, describe how you and your community partner plan to work together, and show the community partner’s commitment to supporting you with project advice and local knowledge.

-Notable Funding Sources
+Other Notable Funding Sources

 Other notable fellowships or funding sources include: